Keycap: Modern keycaps

 Keycaps can be bought in replacement sets for a keyboard.
 Notably, replacement sets are frequently sold for keyboards that use Cherry MX-style stems.
 Custom sets are bought and sold within the enthusiast communities, and artisan keycaps can be purchased individually.
 Artisan keycaps are unique or produced in small batches, and can feature intricate designs; they are often made with malleable materials like resin or silicone.

 Keycaps are sold in printed and unprinted varieties.
 The unprinted or blank variety is said to promote touch typing and help build muscle memory because the user is forced to rely on motion rather than visuals.
 However, within the modern mechanical keyboard community, unprinted caps are typically chosen for their visual appeal.
 There are many designs a user may choose: from anime, bi-color and video game-based to custom-made keycaps.

-The most common plastics used are ABS, PBT and POM (see the materials section).
+The most common plastics used are acrylonitrile butadiene styrene (ABS), polybutylene terephthalate (PBT) and polyoxymethylene (POM) (see the materials section).

 The top of most keycaps may be described as cylinder-shaped (curving to the sides as if a fat cylinder was resting on it), flat or spherical (curving to the top, bottom and sides as if a large sphere was resting on it).
 The modern preference is for cylinder-shaped keycaps rather than spherical ones, but laptop keys are often flat.